oliversavio/oliversavio.github.io/_posts/2016-03-28-profiling-with-java-agents-part-two.markdown

 _Note: For a more complete and detailed explanation on Javassist please see references 2 and 3._

 ### The Metrics Collector Interface
-Create a new maven project, here is the `MetricsCollector` interface which will be instrumented into the Java Pyramid program.
-The implementation of this interface is pretty straightforward, you should be able to follow along with just the javadoc comments.
+Here is the `MetricsCollector` interface which will be instrumented into the Java Pyramid program.
+The implementation of this interface is pretty straightforward and can be followed through with just the javadoc comments.
 {% highlight java %}
 package com.oliver.jagent.mectrics;